-Montpellier based Miles Hall has held solo exhibitions in Sydney, Brisbane, Paris and Krakow.
-He has a Doctor of Philosophy from the Queensland College of Art, Griffith University (2010), a Diplôme National Supérieur d’Expression Plastique (DNSEP) Ecole Supérieure des Beaux-Arts, Montpellier, France (2005), a Bachelor of Fine Art (Painting Major) from the Queensland College of Art, Griffith University (1997) and a Diploma of Fine Art (Painting and Drawing) from the The Julian Ashton Art School, Sydney (1995) where he was the recipient of the John Olsen Scholarship.
-He is currently a lecturer in Painting and Drawing at l'Ecole Supérieure des Beaux Arts, Montpellier ESBAMA.
-His work is held in the collections of Artbank; Shakespeare and Company, Paris, France; Polish Art Foundation, Poland; Shandong University, China; Ecole Supérieur des Beaux-Arts, Montpellier, France; the Australian Catholic University and several regional and tertiary collections in Queensland and New South Wales.
+Montpellier based Miles Hall has held solo exhibitions in Melbourne, Sydney, Brisbane, Paris and Krakow.
+He has a Doctor of Philosophy from the Queensland College of Art, Griffith University (2010), a Diplôme National Supérieur d’Expression Plastique (DNSEP) Ecole Supérieure des Beaux-Arts, Montpellier, France (2005), a Bachelor of Fine Art (Painting Major) from the Queensland College of Art, Griffith University (1997) and a Diploma of Fine Art (Painting and Drawing) from the Julian Ashton Art School, Sydney (1995) where he was the recipient of the John Olsen Scholarship.
+He is currently a lecturer in Painting at l’Ecole Supérieure des Beaux Arts, Montpellier Contemporain MO.CO.
+ESBA.
+His work is in the collections of Artbank; Shakespeare and Company, Paris, France; Polish Art Foundation, Poland; Shandong University, China; Ecole Supérieur des Beaux-Arts, Montpellier, France; the Australian Catholic University and several regional and tertiary collections in Queensland and New South Wales.